Applications

 Click Create Application.

-- Application Name – Enter the name of the application (analogous to a website).
+- Application Name – Enter the application name.
 The name must begin with a letter and contain only alphanumeric characters.
-Click change to modify the automatically generated API ID.
+Click Change to modify the automatically generated API ID.

 - Type – Select the type you want to use.